Babatunde13/go-event-pipeline/README.md

 ### EventBridge-Based Pipeline
 - Producer pushes events to EventBridge bus
 - EventBridge routes to Lambda or Go consumer
-- DynamoDB stores the processed events(dynamo is chosen over redis because of the intuitive UI for fetching data)
+- DynamoDB stores the processed events

 ---